 Anxiety keeps us stuck in our own head worrying about the past or future, or even worrying about anxiety.
 But our brains have trouble concentrating on two things at one time, so worrying stops us from being present in the now.
-Shifting your attention into the present moment and onto another activity can help disrupt those anxious thoughts, and can open up possibilities of enjoying the moment that you're in.
-Anything that redirects your attention and engages your senses in the present moment can help.
+Shifting your attention into the present moment, by using your 5 senses, can help disrupt those anxious thoughts, and can open up possibilities of enjoying the moment that you're in.
+Ask yourself, what can you see, hear, feel, touch or taste right now?
+Anything that directs your attention away from anxiety, and engages your senses in the present moment, can help.
 Whether it’s talking to someone else, listening to music, reading a book, practicing a hobby or having a shower - engage your senses and practice being present.

 Go for a walk

 Walking is an underrated way to help ease your anxieties, both in the short and long term.
 In the short term, walking can help release muscle tension and pump oxygen around your body, including to your brain.
 It also triggers the release of feel-good neurochemicals, as well as reducing stress hormones.
 These effects can help you think more clearly and give you some distance from your worries.
 Walking, especially if done mindfully, can also bring you back to the present moment.
 In the long term, regular exercise (in addition to a wide range of physical benefits) can boost your confidence, mood and overall mental health.
 And the good news is that even 30 minutes of brisk walking, three to five days a week, can help improve anxiety levels.